lavaground/F1TV-Viewer/README.md

 # Instructions
 Start "Developer Tools" in your favorite Browser.
 Go to the Network-Tab and filter/search for the keyword "master".

+Now surf to F1TV and start the desired stream.

-Copy the link to the master stream file to your clipboard and run the batch file.
+From the Developer Tools copy the link to the master stream file to your clipboard and run the batch file.

 Press 1 and ENTER to start the stream.